-Data-driven deep learning models offer a possible solution to these challenges.
-In recent years, learning-based models have revolutionized image and text processing~\citep{lecun2015deep}.
+Data-driven generative models offer a possible route to simulation that preserves multi-attribute travel behavior at scale.
+In recent years, learning-based models have revolutionized image and text processing.
 Notably, natural language processing has experienced remarkable progress through new sequence processing techniques that excel at capturing complex patterns in large text collections, in particular, the transformer architecture~\citep{Vaswani_2017} and the denoising diffusion probabilistic model (DDPM)~\citep{sohl_deep_2015, ho_denoising_2020}.
 Their effectiveness in modeling language has facilitated applications across diverse domains concerned with spatial or temporal sequences, such as protein structures~\citep{liu_novo_2024}, turbulent flows~\citep{li_synthetic_2024}, or human life events~\citep{savcisens_using_2024}.
-Individual mobility can be conceptualized as a sequence of discrete, time-ordered events, each reflecting concurrent behavioral decisions made during movement.
+Inspired by these advances, recent work has begun to adapt deep generative frameworks to human mobility and trajectory synthesis~\citep{chu_simulating_2024, songyiwen_controllable_2024, long_universal_2025}.
+These studies highlight the promise of data-driven generation, while leaving open the challenge of jointly modeling the interdependent spatio-temporal and modal structure of daily mobility behavior at scale.
+Following activity-based modeling and recent data-driven mobility prediction studies~\citep{axhausen_activitybased_1992, mo_individual_2022}, individual mobility can be represented as a sequence of discrete, time-ordered activity-travel events, each linking concurrent spatial, temporal, and modal attributes.
 Still, language models are not directly applicable to human mobility behavior.
-Generalizing deep generative modeling techniques, originally designed for one-dimensional word sequences, to the multifaceted nature of mobility behavior shaped by external contexts, requires careful consideration.
+Generalizing deep generative modeling techniques, designed for one-dimensional word sequences, to multifaceted, context-dependent mobility behavior requires careful consideration.